top of page

 mobile phone VoIP Whatsapp Hangouts

-Wi-Fi calling is the result of phone carrier companies using VoIP technology to create a way their customers could utilise the protocol without turning to an app.
+Wi-Fi calling is the result of phone carrier companies using VoIP technology to create a way their customers could use the protocol without turning to an app.

-To use it you first need to enable Wi-Fi calling in your phone settings.
-Then, when you make a call it will route through the Wi-Fi network (provided that's stronger than your cell network connection).
+To use it you need to enable Wi-Fi calling in your phone settings.
+Then, when you make a call, it will route through the Wi-Fi network provided that's stronger than your cell network connection.

 Pros